 Aim 4: Communication, Collaboration, and Capacity Building

 This aim is a joint effort with our PTBi East Africa colleagues to reimagine how information on prematurity and risk reduction is created, packaged, transmitted, and interpreted among a variety of important and diverse stakeholders.
-We will work to disseminate knowledge, partner with diverse stakeholders, and build capacity globally.
+We will work to disseminate knowledge, partner with diverse stakeholders, and build the capacity of academic and community leaders domestically and globally.